 -Add fresh dill if desired, it goes really well with the cucumber (try a ½ cup of hummus with dill in it first to see if you like it)

 Tabbouleh is a light vegetarian salad made of finely chopped fresh parsley, bulgar wheat, tomatoes, onions, cucumber, and mint, with a light lemon and olive oil dressing.
 It is a very simple recipe with only a few ingredients and only takes a few minutes of preparation.
-Crisp, cool and refreshing, Tabbouleh is a perfect starter or side salad great for a picnic or backyard cookout on a hot summer day.
+Crisp, cool and refreshing, my Tabbouleh recipe is a perfect starter or side salad great for a picnic or backyard cookout on a hot summer day.

-Don’t cook the bulgar wheat based on the package directions.
+For my Tabbouleh recipe, I don’t cook the bulgar wheat based on the package directions.
 Bulgar wheat is already partially cooked and then dehydrated for packaging.
 To reconstitute the bulgar wheat, simply soak it in the lemon dressing for at least two hours before you mix it with the other ingredients.
 The bulgar wheat will be perfectly al dente and will have absorbed all the great flavors in the dressing and your Tabbouleh will be more flavorful and not watered down.

-Here’s how I make my Tabbouleh
+Here’s my Tabbouleh recipe:

 - ¼ Cup Bulgur Wheat

 - ¼ Cup Lemon, Zest, and Juice